 Several options exist and you need to choose one (or more) that will work best for you.

 Native apps vs. Mobile web: As Jakob Neilsen points out – currently native apps are the best in delivering top notch experience, if you can afford it.
 In future, however, mobile web will be the best.
 In context of mlearning native apps score over mobile web when your staff need to access information when in low/no connectivity areas or need to perform specific operations which need to use devices’ native capabilities like camera or higher processing capability.
 However, web based approach is great if you choose to support a wide range of devices and platforms and building apps for each is not feasible.
 Cross platform development tools may try and resolve this issue but not quite.
 Common issues here are the lack of support for all features of platforms and slower performance than native apps, thereby compromising on user experience.
-Platforms like Upside2Go offer the best of both options for key platforms like iOS, Android, and Blackberry.

 Flash vs. HTML5: This is actually not a point of debate anymore.
 HTML5 is the future of mobile web, even if it’s not ready to the extent we believe it to be.
 We find companies choosing HTML5 for elearning initiatives in order to make all their elearning available on mobile devices as well.
 As argued earlier if that really suits your purpose, go with HTML5, else it is best to develop your elearning in Flash and keep mobile web development separate.
 Fact is, flash still delivers much better elearning experience than HTML5.